New to Bitcoin?

 How to Send Bitcoin:

-Rather than use account numbers or email addresses to direct your payment to the right person, bitcoin payments use addresses that look like this (this is an example, not a valid address): 13w8jKMWP2tJaeAaJ3VPNifKGYVNop7NMK.
+Rather than use account numbers or email addresses to direct your payment to the right person, bitcoin payments use addresses that look like this (this is an example, not a valid address): 38L2MSnfQ31V1n4fdgW9ur3cjVFxSdwAf6.
 Sending money via your wallet is as simple as Converting Units from USD to BTC and then entering this amount and the recipient’s address in the send form of your wallet or exchange account.

-When you checkout we will provide you a unique bitcoin payment address and calculate the amount bitcoin due.
+When you checkout we will provide you a unique bitcoin payment address and calculate the amount of bitcoin due.
 On receipt we will mark your order as processing and prepare it for shipment.